jorik/Onitama.Starterbot.DotnetCore/README.md

 Once you've created a bot and uploaded a published version of your code to it, you will be able to schedule matches against other published bots on the website.

-Each match that is ran will be able to be replayed visually from the matches overview.
+Each match that is ran can be played back visually from the matches overview.

 # Publishing your bot on MacOS / Linux